nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 ## Recipe

 ### Step 1: Beginning an OpenAPI specification
-We start by annotating useful descriptions for the API in the `info` field, this including descriptors, version, license and contact information.
-This gives your API an identity and can be used in OpenAPI catalogs, for which there are several including [SmartAPI](https://smart-api.info/), making it possible to find your API itself.
+We start by annotating useful descriptions for the API in the `info` field, this includes adding descriptors, version, license, and contact information.
+This gives your API an identity and this way it can be used in OpenAPI catalogs, for which there are several including [SmartAPI](https://smart-api.info/), making it possible to find your own APIs.

 The `servers` field has the base url(s) for accessing the API we're about to describe.